bootstrap-vue/bootstrap-vue/docs/markdown/reference/starter-templates/README.md

 You will need `vue-loader` configured to handle the compiling any components that are internally single file `.vue` components.

-The Bootstrap-Vue distribution now includes `ES` modules for all components and directives.
+The BootstrapVue distribution now includes `ES` modules for all components and directives.
 These are located in the `bootstrap-vue/es/components/` and `bootstrap-vue/es/directives/` directories, when using the NPM bundle.
-When building from the Bootstrap-Vue repo source the directories will be created when you run `yarn build`.
+When building from the BootstrapVue repo source the directories will be created when you run `yarn build`.

 ### Importing individual components and directives as ES modules